konstruct-msg/.github/profile/README.md

 Konstruct is an open-source, federated encrypted messenger built on the Signal Protocol design (X3DH + Double Ratchet) with a hybrid post-quantum key exchange (ML-KEM-768).
 The server operates on a zero-knowledge principle — messages are held in Redis Streams and deleted once the client acknowledges delivery via cursor-based trim.
 An hourly background task enforces a 30-day retention ceiling for unacknowledged messages.
 The database stores only public keys and non-decryptable metadata.
 All cryptography executes client-side in a shared Rust core with platform-specific Swift/Kotlin wrappers via UniFFI.

-The network is evolving from a centralised federated server into a decentralised mesh of lightweight relay nodes (see the [decentralization roadmap](https://github.com/konstruct-msg/construct-protocol)).
+The network is evolving from a centralised federated server into a decentralised mesh of lightweight relay nodes.

 ### Repository Map